Jeff Gordon's First Stock Car Race - October 20, 1990

 Ray Evernham.
 One month before his Busch series debut, Gordon met

 Evernham for the first time in Charlotte.
-The sight of the slender 19-year-old

 may have had Evernham questioning the visit.
 Gordon opened the briefcase